codanaut/SkyNet/README.md

 ### API Integration

-- **REST API**: SkyNet provides a public API that can be used to retrieve aircraft information programmatically.
+- **REST API**: SkyNetDB provides a public API that can be used to retrieve aircraft information programmatically.
 The API allows lookup by N-number, hex code, and other identifiers.
-Documentation is available at [skynet.codanaut.com/docs](http://skynet.codanaut.com/docs).
+Documentation is available at [skynetdb.com/docs](http://skynetdb.com/docs).
 - **Rate Limiting**: API access is rate-limited to ensure fair usage and reliability for all users.
 Please refer to the documentation for specific rate limits and access guidelines.

 ### ChatGPT - SkyNet GPT